-The adoption of these changes has not had an impact on the recognition, measurement or disclosure within these financial statements
+The adoption of these changes has not had an impact on the recognition, measurement or disclosure within these financial statements.

 The following amendments to existing standards which apply to future periods have not been early adopted and are not expected to have a material impact on the financial statements when effective.
+These amendments have not yet been endorsed by the UK Endorsement Board.